carector/NoiseTownQuartz/content/Projects/autominer.md

 ---
 This is serious.
 Don't tell anyone I did this.
 It isn't legal.
 Someone might call the police.

 After Club Penguin shut down in 2017, the fanmade revival Club Penguin Rewritten took its place (until Disney issued a cease-and-decist in 2021).
-I spent a lot of time messing around on the site just to reminisce, but I didn't really have it in me to grind out thousands of coins in a defunct kids' MMO from the late 2000's.
+I spent a lot of time messing around on the site just to reminisce, but I didn't really have it in me to grind out thousands of coins in a defunct kids' game from the late 2000's.

 So I did what anyone would do: I spent about 2 hours making a program that could take advantage of the game's most lucrative minigame: The underground mine.
 Unlike other minigames on Club Penguin, you could earn coins in the mine just by wearing a miner's hat and digging at different locations in the room.
 After about five to ten seconds you'd be rewarded with a bit of pocket change.
 While the process was mind-numbing if you kept at it for long enough, it was by far the quickest way to generate an obscene amount of moolah.